ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

         ```

 While treating this system as a metal may help converging the calculation, it
-may not necessarily reach the ground state since the spin-degress of freedom is
+may not necessarily reach the true ground state since the spin-degree of freedom
-constrained.
-Instead, we can do a spin polarized calculation by adding `nspin`
+is constrained.
+Instead, we can do a spin polarized calculation by adding
-and `tot_magnetization` variables to the input file (highlighted below):
+`nspin` and `tot_magnetization` variables to the input file (highlighted below):

 ```python hl_lines="12-13"
  &CONTROL